CARCHEX vs. Endurance

 CARCHEX vs. Endurance availability

 CARCHEX is available in all 50 states, including California (which has strict laws surrounding extended car warranties).
-Endurance is also available in California, but the company’s plans are sold as mechanical breakdown insurance (MBI) in the state.
+Endurance is also available in California, but the company’s plans are sold as mechanical breakdown insurance (MBI) there.

 CARCHEX covers vehicles with up to 250,000 miles, while Endurance has no stated mileage cap.
 However, Endurance has an age limit of 20 years for the vehicles it will cover.
 CARCHEX covers vehicles up to 25 years old.